 So, what is commitment in a relationship exactly?
 How can you tell if the person you’re with is committed to you in the way you want them to be?

-I’m always really wary taking about what something should look like in a relationship, because every single union on this planet is different.
-There are no rules, but there are certain terms which have a clear meaning.
+You should always be really wary talking about what something should look like in a relationship, because every single union on this planet is different.
+There are no rules, but there are certain terms that have a clear meaning.
 Commitment is one of them.

 The bottom line is that you make time for one another.
 Time is a sign of commitment to the relationship.
 [Read: How much time should couples spend together?]

-#7 You share memories and secrets.
-Being open and talking about things which bother you, problems in your life, and secrets that you want to share shows a commitment to one another.
+Being open and talking about things that bother you, problems in your life, and secrets that you want to share shows a commitment to one another.

 If you’re not committed, you’re not going to share details of your life.
 Why would you?
 However, when you’re committed, you’re happy for them to know the deeper parts of your life.
 In return, you expect the same from them.
 [Read: How the foundations of a relationship can separate the good from the bad]